sakars/6_sem_notes/_Interneta_meklesanas_tehnologijas/IMT_Jēdzieni.md

 From [[2025-02-07#Boolean retrieval model]]
 # C

+## CAPTCHA

+CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is **a type of security measure known as challenge-response authentication**.

 ## Classic IR

 [[#Information Retrieval (IR)]] before ~2013 when traditional algorithms were used instead of [[#Natural Language Processing (NLP)]] and Machine learning